Revelation

 God The Holy Spirit

 We believe that the Holy Spirit is the transforming agent who effectively gives Christ’s new life to all who believe.
-He inducts them into the body of Christ (the Church), lives within all believers, guarantees their salvation, and empowers them to live in holiness and love, serving God and His Church.
-(Romans 8:9; 1 Corinthians 12:12-14; Ephesians 1:13-14, Galatians 5:22-25)
+He baptizes them into the body of Christ and indwells the Church.
+He lives within all believers, guarantees their salvation, and empowers them to live in holiness and love, serving God and His Church.
+(Romans 8:9; 1 Corinthians 3:16; 12:12–14; Ephesians 1:13–14; 2:22; Galatians 5:22–25)

 Humanity

-We believe that all human beings are created in the image of God; that is, they are thinking, feeling, choosing beings.
+We believe that all human beings are created in the image of God and therefore have inherent dignity and worth.
 Through Adam’s disobedience, we became alienated from God in our nature, acquired a destructive tendency to sin, and came under sin’s rightful death sentence.
-(Genesis 1:25-27; Romans 3:22-23; 5:12-21; Ephesians 2:1-3, 12)
+(Genesis 1:25–27; Romans 3:22–23; 5:12–21; Ephesians 2:1–3, 12)

 Salvation

-We believe that salvation is the gift of God offered to all people by grace (kindness) and received through personal faith in the Lord Jesus Christ.
+We believe that salvation is the gift of God offered to all people by grace and received through repentance from sin and personal faith in the Lord Jesus Christ.
 The genuineness of this faith is shown in actions pleasing to God.
-(Ephesians 2:8-10; Titus 2:11-14) We believe that all true believers, having been saved through faith in Christ, will be kept saved forever.
-(Romans 8:1, 38-39; John 10:27-30; Philippians 1:6)
+(Ephesians 2:8–10; Titus 2:11–14) We believe that all true believers will be kept saved forever.
+(Romans 8:1, 38–39; John 10:27–30; Philippians 1:6)

 The Church